Richard G. Hubler

-Richard G. Hubler (born Richard Gibson Hubler; 20 August 1912 in Dunmore, Pennsylvania – 21 October 1981 in Ojai, California), was an American screenwriter, military author, and writer of biographies, fiction, and non-fiction.
-However, his best-known work is the 1965 autobiography he ghostwrote for Ronald Reagan, Where's the Rest of Me?.
+Richard G. Hubler (born Richard Gibson Hubler; 20 August 1912 in Dunmore, Pennsylvania – 21 October 1981 in Ojai, California), was an American screenwriter; military author; and writer of biographies, fiction, and non-fiction.
+However, his best-known work is the 1965 autobiography that he ghostwrote for Ronald Reagan, Where's the Rest of Me?.

 Biography

-Hubler attended Wyoming Seminary then graduated from Swarthmore College in 1934.
+Hubler attended Wyoming Seminary and graduated from Swarthmore College in 1934.
 Hubler began writing for many magazines.
-In 1941 he wrote his first biography Lou Gehrig: The Iron Horse of Baseball followed by I Flew for China in 1942, a biography of Chiang Kai-shek's personal pilot.
+In 1941, he wrote his first biography Lou Gehrig: The Iron Horse of Baseball followed by I Flew for China in 1942, a biography of Chiang Kai-shek's personal pilot.

-He enlisted in the United States Marine Corps and was commissioned as a 2nd lieutenant in December 1942.
-He served for three years in the Corps obtaining the rank of captain.
-He wrote many articles for the Marine Corps Gazette one of which criticised the American military's awarding of decorations Winning Medals and Alienating People.
-Hubler also published a World War II history of Marine Aviation Flying Leathernecks: The Complete History of Marine Corps Aviation 1941–1944 in 1944.
+He enlisted in the United States Marine Corps and was commissioned as a second lieutenant in December 1942.
+He served for three years in the Corps and obtained the rank of captain.
+He wrote many articles for the Marine Corps Gazette, one of which criticized the American military's awarding of decorations Winning Medals and Alienating People.
+Hubler also published a World War II history of marine viation, Flying Leathernecks: The Complete History of Marine Corps Aviation 1941–1944, in 1944.